3.30.23

 The median G&A as a % of revenue is 12% for high-growth public cloud companies.

-1. Reduce real estate expenses by reducing your physical office footprint, subleasing unused office space, and renegotiating rent costs.
+1. Reduce real estate expenses by shrinking office footprint, subleasing, and renegotiating rent.

-2. Negotiate and optimize vendor spend.
-Take rational action, such as consolidating or reducing the number of licenses, or switching to cheaper alternatives.
+2. Optimize vendor spend by consolidating licenses, switching to cheaper alternatives, and renegotiating contracts.
 Companies such as Zylo can help to rationalize your SaaS usage.
-You can also optimize vendor spend through contract re-negotiation.
-Make a list of all your vendors from largest to smallest and renegotiate contracts from top to bottom.
-Negotiation is not just about discounts, but can also incorporate flexible contract terms, extended payment terms, or moving from a subscription to consumption pricing structure.
-Companies like Vertice and Vendr can be helpful in negotiating lower prices for software purchases.
+Negotiation isn’t just about discounts, but can also incorporate flexible contract terms, extended payment terms, or moving from a subscription to consumption pricing structure.
+Companies like Vertice and Vendr can help negotiate lower prices for software purchases.

-3. Leverage software and automation to reduce the headcount needed to run a high performing finance, IT, and HR team.
+3. Use software and automation to reduce headcount in finance, IT, and HR.

-4. Explore ways to optimize net working capital, which can be accomplished through means such as extending vendor payments, initiating payment plans, or focusing on collections.
+4. Optimize net working capital by extending vendor payments, initiating payment plans, and focusing on collections.

 V. People